ThinhBNguyen/Todo-List/README.md

 Features Spring Security basic authentication that allows user login, and registration.

-This project is meant as an excercise project to learn Spring Boot, Rest Api, JPA, JDBC.
+This project is meant as a practice project to learn Spring Boot, Rest Api, JPA, JDBC and refresh what I have learnt.

 Technologies used: